Hermitian Matrix Definiteness from Quantum Phase Estimation: Results

-Now we can compose the two pieces to build up the full hybrid algorithm.
-Running the hybrid algorithm on the sample of 1800 4x4 matrices, the classical part could correctly account for 64.67\% of the positive semi-definite matrices, 64.50\% of the negative cases and 71.16\% of the indefinite ones.
-The modified curves for recall as a function of $\delta$ on the three classes for the combined hybrid algorithm can be observed in the \figref{fig:Indefinite14qubits} for the particular case of $n=14$ ancillary qubits.
-To appreciate the improvement we have added the only-quantum algorithm below.
-Table~\ref{tab:accuracy_all} summarizes the new values of the recalls and global accuracy for the selected value $\delta =0.98$ again for $n=14$ for comparison with Table \ref{tab:accuracy_quantum}.
-The global accuracy increases up to 97.61\% with the hybrid algorithm.
-These numbers illustrates the advantage of combining both procedures into a more powerful hybrid algorithm.
+A final improvement comes from taking advantage of the hybrid algorithm.
+On the sample of 1800 4x4 matrices, the classical part could already correctly classify 64.67\% of the positive semi-definite matrices, 64.50\% of the negative cases, and 71.16\% of the indefinite ones.
+The modified curves for {\em recall} as a function of $\delta$ on the three classes for the combined hybrid algorithm can be observed in the \figref{fig:Indefinite14qubits} for the particular case of $n=14$ ancillary qubits.
+To appreciate the improvement we have added the only-quantum version below.
+Table~\ref{tab:accuracy_all} summarizes the new values of the {\em recalls} and global accuracy for the selected value $\delta =0.98$ again for $n=14$ for comparison with Table \ref{tab:accuracy_quantum}.
+The global increase in accuracy, up to 97.61\% illustrates the advantage of the classical-quantum hybrid algorithm.

-Finally the importance of initializing with more than one vector $\ket{b}$ is shown in \figref{fig:initb}.
-As a matter of fact this plot reveals g beyond 3 independent vectors no significant improvement is obtained.
-We then checked that initializing with the three independent vectors $\ket{0}^n,\ket{1}^n$ and $H^n \ket{0}^n$ performs as good as with random vectors and is much faster to implement.
+Finally, the importance of initializing with more than one vector $\ket{b}$ is shown in \figref{fig:initb}.
+As a matter of fact, this plot reveals that going beyond 3 independent vectors yields no significant improvement.
+We then checked that initializing with $\ket{0}^{\otimes n},\ket{1}^{\otimes n}$ and $\ket{+}^{\otimes n}$ performs as good as with three random vectors.